 Activities and tax incentives

-A tax credit for qualifying R&D expenditure exists for companies engaged in in-house qualifying research and development undertaken within the European Economic Area (EEA).
-This credit is 30 per cent of qualifying expenditure where that company is a micro or small-sized company or 25 per cent of qualifying expenditure in the case of all other types of company.
+A tax credit for qualifying research and development (R&D) expenditure exists for companies engaged in in-house qualifying R&D undertaken within the European Economic Area (EEA).
+This credit is 30 per cent of qualifying expenditure where that company is a micro or small company or 25 per cent of qualifying expenditure in the case of all other types of companies.
 This credit may be set against a company's corporation tax liability.
 The tax credit is available on a group basis in the case of group companies.
 For accounting periods commencing before 1 January 2015, the amount of qualifying expenditure is restricted to incremental expenditure over expenditure in a base year (2003).
 The tax credit is calculated separately from the normal deduction of the R&D expenditure in computing the taxable profits of the company.

 Knowledge development box

-In 2016, Ireland introduced an OECD compliant 'knowledge development box' for the taxation of certain intellectual property.
-The amount of expenditure incurred by a company in developing, creating or improving qualifying patents or computer programs (i.e., 'qualifying expenditure') is divided by the overall expenditure on such assets before being multiplied by the profits arising from such assets (e.g., from royalties, net sales).
+In 2016, Ireland introduced an OECD-compliant 'knowledge development box' for the taxation of certain intellectual property.
+The amount of expenditure incurred by a company in developing, creating or improving qualifying patents or computer programs (i.e., 'qualifying expenditure') is divided by the overall expenditure on such assets before being multiplied by the profits arising from such assets (e.g., from royalties or net sales).
 The result is effectively taxed at 6.25 per cent.
 A potential 30 per cent uplift in the qualifying expenditure is available, capped at the total amount of acquisition costs and group outsourcing costs.

 Capital allowances on provision or acquisition of intangible assets

-Securitisation companies are Irish resident special purpose companies that hold or manage 'qualifying assets' (which includes financial assets).
-The taxable profits of a qualifying company under Section 110, TCA are calculated as if it is a trading entity with the result that the company can deduct funding costs including swap payments and profit-dependent interest, provided certain conditions are met.
+Securitisation companies are Irish-resident special purpose companies that hold or manage 'qualifying assets' (which includes financial assets).
+The taxable profits of a qualifying company under Section 110 of the TCA are calculated as if it is a trading entity, with the result that the company can deduct funding costs, including swap payments and profit-dependent interest, provided that certain conditions are met.
 Any residual profit is also liable to corporation tax at 25 per cent.
-The flexible nature of the regime has led to its use in a range of international finance transactions including investment repackagings, CLOs and investment platforms.
+The flexible nature of the regime has led to its use in a range of international finance transactions, including investment repackagings, collateralised loan obligations and investment platforms.